Top 7 Indoor Trees

 Looking for the easiest indoor tree to care for whilst growing tall with large, glossy leaves?
 Then you're going to love this low maintenance plant.

-Ficus Elastica, commonly known as the Rubber Tree, has very low maintenance requirements and still can grow up to an impressive height.
+Ficus Elastica, commonly known as the Rubber Tree, has very low maintenane requirements and still can grow up to an impressive height.
 The Rubber Tree can be appreciated as either a medium-sized indoor plant or grown to become the center of attention in your commercial space.

 Considering the size of this indoor tree, it makes an excellent area divider and privacy screening on patios and decks as well.